 SUMO stands for: Shut Up // Make Opportunity.

-The number of days or weeks to “Shut Up.”
+This gives you the number of days or weeks to “Shut Up.”

 And, it is within this duration of time that I happen to recommend you “Make Opportunity” rather than wait around…

 How long should you commit to the no contact rule?
 Are we talking days or weeks?
 Or is it months?